-Is a Parrot Allergy the Same as Allergic Alveolitus?
+Is a Parrot Allergy the Same as Allergic Alveolitis?

 Powder Down Birds

-Cockatoos, Cockatiels and African Grey Parrots are often referred to as Powder Down Birds.
-These species, unlike other hookbills, produce a significant amount of white somewhat sticky, oily powder that becomes airborne during preening and feather ruffling.
+Cockatoos, Cockatiels, and African Grey Parrots are often referred to as Powder Down Birds.
+These species, unlike other hook bills, produce a significant amount of white somewhat sticky, an oily powder that becomes airborne during preening and feather-ruffling.
 While all species of pet birds produce feather dander dust,

 - Use air purification devices to reduce allergens and eliminate odors.

 - your hands after handling your bird and before touching your face or eyes

 - Create allergy-free areas in your home by restricting birds from certain rooms in your home, especially the bedrooms.